rfong/quill-blog/src/posts/2025-02-04-tags-and-dates.md

 ---
-tags: tag1, tag2, tag3, tag with spaces and cAsES, punct.**uat&&io?!!n
+tags: features, tag with spaces and cAsES, punct.**uat&&io?!!n
-title: Post with date and lots of tags.
+title: Post with lots of tags.
+Also date in filename.
 ---

 ## Date